kennyjwilli/claude-clojure-tools/mcp/tool_repl_eval_description.md

 Evaluate Clojure code in a running nREPL server.
 Use this tool to execute Clojure expressions, test functions, inspect values, debug code, or perform any Clojure computation.

+## Parameters

+- `code` (required): The Clojure code to evaluate
+- `timeout` (optional): Timeout in seconds (default: 30).
+If evaluation exceeds this time, it will be interrupted and an error will be returned.

 ## When to use this tool

 - Testing Clojure expressions and seeing their results